sipfront/call-analytics-sdk/README.md

 import CallAnalyticsSdk
 ```

-### with downloadable XCFramework
+### with Swift Package Manager or as downloadable XCFramework

-We also provide with each release tag a downloadable XCFramework which you can manually add to your iOS/Mac project
+You can add the library also from XCode with Swift Package Manager or alternatively manually add the XCFramework that we provide with every release tag as zip file

 ## Using Call Analytics SDK